cedana/cedana-cli/README.md

 https://github.com/cedana/cedana-cli/assets/409327/c5d06ca6-c200-4838-b2f0-6e780a49c7d4

 (Note: The video is sped up for brevity to show how a CPU-bound PyTorch training job can be paused/migrated/resumed).

+## Todos
+We're working on building out a public roadmap.
+Until then, here's a few of the highest priority todos:

+- Add more cloud providers to arbitrage between
+- Advanced optimizaiton strategies to pick and migrate work between clouds
+- Way more tests
+- Simulation environment for rapid checkpoint/migrate
+- Kubernetes and cluster formation support
+- Batch compute paradigms

+For checkpoint/restore specific work, refer to the README in the client code repo.

 ## Contributing